elenaorfe/elenaorfe.github.io/README.md

 Download my CV [:es:](./src/assets/files/CV_ElenaOrtegaFernandez_ES.pdf) [:uk:](./src/assets/files/CV_ElenaOrtegaFernandez_EN.pdf)

 ## Introduction
-Graduate in Industrial Engineering, specialized in Electronics and Master in Internet of Things, Domotics and Smart Cities with more than 4 years of experience in IT, working as a Frontend Developer in international projects for clients of different sectors with the aim of help in their digital transformation.
+Graduate in Industrial Engineering, specialized in Electronics and Master in Internet of Things, Domotics and Smart Cities with more than 4 years of experience in IT, working as a Frontend Developer in international projects for clients of different sectors with the aim of help in their digital transformation.<br>
 Experience working in Agile methodology within multicultural teams, working in the client side and remotely.
-Contributing in all the project phases: planning, design of the solution, frontend tasks development, release to production and maintenance.
+Contributing in all the project phases: planning, design of the solution, frontend tasks development, release to production and maintenance.<br>
----
 Nice atmosphere, keep improving her skills and new challenges are her main motivation at work.
-That is complemented with running personal projects that involves different skills: Design - Frontend (ReactJS, Angular) - CMS (Wordpress, Joomla) - Third Parties Integration (Firebase) and Server Administration (FTP)
+That is complemented with running personal projects that involves different skills: Design - Frontend (ReactJS, Angular) - CMS (Wordpress, Joomla) - Third Parties Integration (Firebase) and Server Administration (FTP)<br>
----
 Wishing to be working with the latest technologies, she likes to learn every day and keep updated, applying best practices and trying to be multidisciplinar with UX/UI design and mobile development.

 ## Project's Technologies